alisea-natan/gatwai-test/README.md

 Task 2: Get the current weather in Kyiv and make a forecast for the next 10 days.
 Use Open Weather Map for this task (https://openweathermap.org/).

 Task 3: Forecasting of the personnel department
 Determine the number of employees who left the company and who are working Which technology contributes the most to predicting the target indicator?
 Predicting employees who may leave the company

 Database: https://drive.google.com/file/d/1WHnsmG9crcL6demy683yHSa-FFofNSa1/view?usp=sharing

+Task 4: A command-line tool that gets the city name and returns the current weather forecast.
+Open Weather Map API (https://openweathermap.org/) is used to obtain weather data and analyze it